 Registered childcare is vital in supporting children and enabling parents to get into and stay in work, but the cost can be a significant expense for families.
 Most working families are entitled to some form of support with their childcare costs, including those on higher incomes.
 So whatever your circumstances, find out more about the financial help that may be available to you if you are using Registered or Approved Childcare.

-This is why it is so important to make sure you are receiving all the financial support you are entitled to
+It is important to make sure you are receiving all the financial support you are entitled to.

 FSNI have produced a useful video outlining Financial Assistance with Childcare Costs and helpful information about how to access this :-